maboiteaspam/cozy-dns/README.md

 Try to resolve the domain from another node, it will fallback to a DHT query.

-For that it will transform the domain into a torrent file.
+It will transform the domain name string into a torrent file.

-The performs a DHT.lookup of torrent.infoHash and record a new transaction.
+Perform a DHT.lookup of the torrent.infoHash value, then record a new transaction.

 Meanwhile, it also listens to DHT.on('peer') event.